pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`diameter = float`

         (Virtual attribute)
-        It's calculated using the `d=2*r` formula.It can be reassigned.
+        It's calculated using the `d=2*r` formula.
+It can be reassigned.
 If reassigned the radius will be changed to half the diameter.
         The circle will not be moved from its original position.